USEPA/NARS_WaterChem_QC_Example/README.md

-# National Aquatic Resource Survey Surface Water Data Quality Assurance
+# National Aquatic Resource Survey Framework for Surface Water Data Quality Control

-A code-assisted process for validation and quality assurance of the National Aquatic Resource Survey (NARS) surface water data inclusive of physical, chemical, and chlorophyll a parameters.
+An example of the code-assisted process to quality control the National Aquatic Resource Survey (NARS) surface water data inclusive of physical, chemical, and chlorophyll a parameters.
+Currently, the process used for the National Lakes Assessment is available.

+Please cite this code using the following citation: Handler, A., K. Blocksom,A. Herlihy, A. Nahlik and A. Trebitz (2025).
+Reproducible workflow for performing quality control on National Aquatic Resource Survey water quality data.
+GitHub, <https://github.com/USEPA/NARS_WaterChem_QC_Example>.

 #### Contacts